Gabbe2003/boilerplate_frontend-1/README.md

 Components:

-1. Get Pouplar post - Kerlos http://boilerplate.local/wp-json/hpv/v1/top-posts?popular (Display it at the start of the page, like a carosel).
+1. Get Pouplar post - Kerlos http://boilerplate.local/wp-json/hpv/v1/top-posts?popular (Display it at the start of the page, like a carosel). http://boilerplate.local/wp-json/hpv/v1/top-posts?popular(Little bit strange how the response data, same post not the heights?)

 Optimizations: